risingwavelabs/rfcs/rfcs/0034-system-parameters.md

 - Global configs should be flatten unlike TOML.
 Consider add a prefix e.g. `stream_foo`, `batch_foo` if it seems ambiguous.
 - Dangerous configs should be named with keyword `developer` or `unsafe` as a warning.

+## Discussions

+1. Do we need database parameters, global (instance-wide) parameters, or both?